Reynevan: Ceaseless Light

 Ceaseless Light starts in the beginning of 1429, when Reynevan was searching for Nikoletta, who was imprisoned by the Papal Inquisition.
 He goes to Wrocław, where he threatens a priest called Felicjan with hope that he'll tell him where Nikoletta is being prisoned.
 In the meantime, he got excommunicated by bishop Konrad for working with the Hussites and for killing John I of Münsterberg.
 Reynevan was kidnapped by the warriors of Urban Horn on their way to Prague.
 He was rescued by Szarlej and Samson.
-He was also helped by a young Jewish woman called Rixa Cartafila de Fonseca, who was a spy for King Władysław II Jagiełło.
+He is also helped by a young Jewish woman called Rixa Cartafila de Fonseca, who is a spy for King Władysław II Jagiełło.

 Reynevan managed to rescue Nikoletta, but her health was fatal.
 Reynevan's medical skills weren't enough to save her from dying.
 After that, Reynevan along with Szarlej and Samson joint the Hussite army.
 He later met with a group of his old friends in Poland, while they were planning to attack the Jasna Góra Monastery.
 Although Reynevan saved the icon of Black Madonna of Częstochowa, he was thrown to prison, in which he stayed until 1434.

 Characteristic

-Reinmar is considerably different from Geralt of Rivia, Sapkowski's most popular character – unlike his predecessor he is very naïve and often, through his own stupidity, gets himself into trouble.
+Reinmar is considerably different from Geralt of Rivia, Sapkowski's most popular character – unlike his predecessor, he is very naïve and often, through his own stupidity, gets himself into trouble.

 In Polish audiobooks of the Hussite Trilogy, his voice actor is Lesław Żurek.